Jahia/server-availability-manager/README.md

  2) Register the task when starting, same approach as unregister, just `REGISTER` instead of `UNREGISTER`
  3) Unregister the task when ended

-Important information: tasks are distinguished using combination of name and service, so this combination should be unique
+Important: tasks are distinguished using combination of name and service, so this combination should be unique

 #### Register tasks via GraphQL API

-When external services (nor directly running on a Jahia server) need to let this server know that it shouldn't be restarted, the GraphQL API can be used to create and delete tasks.
+The GraphQL API can be used to create and delete tasks when external services need to inform a server that it shouldn't be restarted

 ```graphql
 mutation {